sleepingdragoninn/surveyor/README.md

 - PRs making shots at [surveyor enhancements and bugs](https://github.com/sisby-folk/surveyor/issues?q=is%3Aissue%20state%3Aopen%20(label%3Abug%20OR%20label%3Aenhancement)).
 - PRs containing ports to an older established versions (1.4.7, 1.17.10, 1.12.2, 1.16.5, 1.18.2) - [_or latest, i guess..._](https://github.com/sisby-folk/surveyor/issues/91)
 - PRs containing API features that you'd benefit from - ideally post an issue first, and we can workshop and label it!
 - Compat addons, world maps, minimaps, and waypoint frontends utilizing surveyor!
 Serverside, web map, minecraftless...
 Surveyor is all about cultivating fun new things in the map mod space.
-Reach out so we can link you on this page!

 Check out the [frontend dev guide](https://github.com/sisby-folk/surveyor/blob/1.20/README.md) for a breakdown of the complicated parts of the internals. <br/>

+If you've made something with or for surveyor, hit us up and we'll link it here!
+We'll also answer questions for any in-progress project.<br/>
-You can reach out to us via [email](mailto:sleepingdragoninn@gmail.com) or [mastodon](https://tech.lgbt/@sleepingdragoninn) or through the [modfest discord](https://discord.gg/gn543Ee) (#projects->Surveyor)
+You reach out to us through the [modfest discord](https://discord.gg/gn543Ee) (#projects->Surveyor) or via [mastodon](https://tech.lgbt/@sleepingdragoninn), or hell, [email](mailto:sleepingdragoninn@gmail.com).

 ## Afterword